 Goals Of EuroGames

 Once a year the EGLSF celebrates a huge European gay sport event: EuroGames, the European Gay & Lesbian Championships.
-Besides offering a high-quality sport event to the gay and lesbian sports community, EGLSF wishes to promote the following goals, also through the EuroGames:
+Besides offering a high-quality sport event to the LGBTIQ sports community, EGLSF wishes to promote the following goals, also through the EuroGames:

-- stimulate integration in sport and emancipation of lesbians and gays
+- stimulate integration in sport and emancipation of LGBTIQ athletes

-- enable and support the coming out of gay and lesbian sports men and women
+- enable and support the coming out of LGBTIQ athletes

-- support the founding of new gay, lesbian, straight and mixed groups
+- support the founding of new LGBTIQ groups

-The EuroGames are open to everyone who wishes to participate, regardless of gender, age, race, sexual prefence etc. It is an open event, while still being mindful of the feasabilty of organising sports for certain groups and the organisational capacity of the host (organising committee).
+The EuroGames are open to everyone who wishes to participate, regardless of gender, age, race, gender identity or sexual orientation.
+It is an open event, while still being mindful of the feasibility of organising sports for certain groups and the organisational capacity of the host (organising committee).

 In past EuroGames, participants from all areas of Europe, and even outside Europe, participated in this unique event.
 However, to ensure that as many Europeans as possible can take part in this event, participants from outside Europe are put on a waiting list until registatration has closed.
 These people can join the competitions that are not yet full.